-At the time of the 1911 Census William lived at Redlands Bank Cottages, Holmwood, Surrey and worked as a gardener and a groom.
+At the time of the 1911 census, William lived at Redlands Bank Cottages, Holmwood and worked as a gardener and a groom.
 His wife Edith worked as a dressmaker.
 Their children were called Agnes Mary, Albert Jesse, Ernest Fredrick and Lilian Edith.

 He was part of the 17th Division Signal Company of the Royal Engineers.
-His regimental number was 60859 and he was a lance corporal.
-Ernest enlisted at Guildford, Surrey in January 1915, and at the time of enlistment lived at Holmwood, Surrey.
+His regimental number was 60859 and was a lance corporal.
+He enlisted at Guildford, Surrey in January 1915, and at the time of enlistment lived at Holmwood.

-William entered Western Theatre of War (France) on the 13th of July 1915.
+William entered Western Theatre of War (France) on 13th July 1915.